AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 "Fueling Minds, Igniting Conversations."
 Positioning as a study-friendly environment with affordable options.

-Unique Selling Proposition (USP):
+# Unique Selling Proposition (USP)
-Caffeine Oasis stands out by offering a curated experience for both adults and children, providing a diverse menu, quality coffee, and a warm ambiance, making it the perfect destination for all coffee lovers.
+Caffeine Oasis stands out by offering a curated experience for both adults and children, providing a diverse menu, quality coffee, and a warm ambiance, making it the perfect destination for all coffee lovers and beyond.

 ## Four P's:
 1. Product: